A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Preliminaries on Pomset Logic and BV

 The equivalence $1\iff 2$ has been shown in~\cite[Section~5]{GBR:rta97}, while the equivalence $1\iff 3$ can be found in~\cite[Theorems~2.2.4 and~2.2.7]{SIS}.
 A direct proof of $2\iff 3$ is a straightforward exercise, that we encourage our readers to do by themselves.

 Let us also briefly mention the characterization of dicographs from~\cite{CrespellePaul}, that uses forbidden induced subgraphs as its only condition.

-\begin{thm}[{\cite[Theorem~2]{CrespellePaul}}] There exists a set $F$ of 8 isomorphism classes of digraphs such that the class of digraphs whose induced subgraphs are not in $F$ coincides with the class inductively generated by the operations of Definition~\ref{def:digraph-connectives} starting from single-vertex graphs. \end{thm} It follows from the definitions that this inductively generated class corresponds to the first item of Theorem~\ref{thm:dicograph}, so this is indeed a characterization of dicographs.
+\begin{thmC}[{\cite[Thm.~2]{CrespellePaul}}] There exists a set $F$ of 8 isomorphism classes of digraphs such that the class of digraphs whose induced subgraphs are not in $F$ coincides with the class inductively generated by the operations of Definition~\ref{def:digraph-connectives} starting from single-vertex graphs. \end{thmC} It follows from the definitions that this inductively generated class corresponds to the first item of Theorem~\ref{thm:dicograph}, so this is indeed a characterization of dicographs.

 \begin{cor} Let $\gG=\tuple{\vG,\rG}$ be a dicograph.
 Then any induced subdigraph of $\gG$ is also a dicograph. \end{cor} \begin{proof} This is because the induced subgraph relation $\pseudosubeq$ is transitive. \end{proof}